 - Sell gift cards, bundle items, and create product videos.

 There’s no end to the possibilities to fit your business model!
 And each extension includes detailed documentation and unrivaled support, so you’ll never find yourself wondering what to do next.

 Build website content

 Pages contain the key content of your website — information about you, your store, and your policies.
-While the exact pages will differ based on your products and mission, there are a few pages that every website needs:
+While the exact pages will differ based on your products, mission, and target market, there are a few pages that every website needs:

 - An about page with information about your business, mission, and history.

 - A contact page to help customers get in touch.

 - An FAQ page with answers to common questions.